 If you are eligible for or have been issued an SSN, you must include it on your application.
 When applying for a California commercial DL or REAL ID Compliant DL, you must provide proof of your SSN.
 For a list of acceptable REAL ID SSN options, visit www.dmv.ca.gov.
 Your SSN will be verified with the Social Security Administration (SSA) while you are in a DMV office.
 If you are eligible for a SSN and have not been issued one, contact SSA.
 You must provide DMV with your SSN if you become eligible in the future.
 For more information, refer to the Social Security Number (FFDL 8) Fast Facts brochure.

-You must provide 2 California residency documents if applying for a DL, renewing a California commercial DL, or converting to a REAL ID Compliant DL.
+You must provide 1 California residency document if applying for a DL or renewing a California commercial DL, and 2 California residency documents if applying for a REAL ID Compliant DL.

 DMV will not accept an application without the accompanying residency documents.
 DMV will accept photocopies, “informational copies,” or computer-generated documents for residency purposes.
 All residency documents must list the applicant’s first and last name and the California residence address must match the residence address listed on the DL application.
 For a complete list of acceptable residency documents, visit www.dmv.ca.gov.